Understanding positioning from the failed project of Tata Motors aka Tata Nano and use it to position the freelancing

 Positioning your product or services is very important as a freelancer.

-Price isn’t the only factor to buy a car.
+Price isn’t the only factor in buying a car.
 Similarly, clients do not hire freelancers based only on price.

 As a WordPress or XenForo developer, it can be tough to get premium rates for my services, but it is possible to demand better hourly rates if I position myself as an expert.

 How To Position Your Freelancing Services?

 From the Tata Nano project, there is a lot to be learned about positioning your freelancing services.

 So Let me share a few crucial points to position your freelancing services rightly.

 1. Never Build a Sub-Par Product